-This essay will explore the reasons why canal narrowing may occur and the consequences it may produce.
+This essay will explore the reasons why central canal narrowing may occur in the spine and the consequences it may produce.

 A narrowed central canal space can be enacted by many possible structural conditions.
 The most common contributors to a less patent central canal include:

 Arthritic changes can cause the build-up of osteophytes and degenerative effects which can limit the space inside the spinal canal.

 Slipped discs can bulge into the spinal canal, causing a mass effect on the thecal sac or even affecting the viability of the spinal nerve structures.
 A large herniation might severely limit the space in the spinal canal, especially in the presence of contributing ligamentous hypertrophy.